Download The Male Breast Reduction Guide

-Several of our experienced Plastic Surgeons in Melbourne, Victoria are experts in performing male breast reduction, including Dr Geoff Barnett and Dr Richard Sackelariou.
+Several of our experienced Plastic Surgeons in Melbourne, Victoria are experts in performing male breast reduction, including Dr Richard Sackelariou and Dr Patrick Briggs.
 They have made this surgery part of their surgical interest areas (having a surgical procedure focus on body contouring) in their Plastic and Cosmetic Surgery practices for men and women.
-A female breast reduction is a much more complex procedure than male breast reduction.
+A female breast reduction is a much more complex procedure than a male breast reduction.

 Many men enjoy the freedom of being topless during summer after surgery.
 Other aspects of your life can also improve after breast reduction surgery.
 This is because CONFIDENCE is contagious and powerful.
 There are no guarantees it will improve your life and results vary from patient to patient, but it can often improve your chest appearance and leave you feeling more body-confident or ‘chest proud.’

 Our Plastic Surgeons operate in many Accredited Major Hospitals in Australia.
 They choose to use only experienced Anaesthetists and a top team of Surgical Support staff.
 Choose our leading Surgeons for patient care excellence and surgical expertise.